Auxiliary label: Contents

-A 2016 study found that many patients consider side effects to be important information on a prescription package and that auxiliary labels are a good tool to provide this information on the packaging itself (as opposed to a separate information sheet/handout).
+A 2016 study found that many patients consider side effects to be important information to be included on a prescription package and that auxiliary labels are a good tool to provide this information on the packaging itself (as opposed to a separate information sheet/handout).
 The same study found that patients associated the use of red as a highlight color with information regarding warnings, allergies, or side effects.